rui202212/siteworks-api-docs/README.md

 3. **Get the public URL**
    - Once deployed, Railway will provide a **public URL** where the documentation is hosted

 ## Interaction with PlantUML diagrams

 When you hover the diagram few buttons appear in the top left corner:

-- :material-content-copy: copies SVG content of the diagram.
+- 📋 copies SVG content of the diagram.
-- :material-download: downloads SVG diagram.
+- ⬇️ downloads SVG diagram.
-- :material-plus: zooms in the diagram.
+- ➕ zooms in the diagram.
-- :material-home: resets the diagram to its default view.
+- 🏠 resets the diagram to its default view.
-- :material-minus: zooms out the diagram.
+- ➖ zooms out the diagram.

 Additionally, mouse events control the zooming and panning of the diagram:

-- `Left Button` + _Mouse Move_ will trigger panning of the diagram.
+- `Left Button` + `_Mouse Move_` will trigger panning of the diagram.
-- `Shift` + _Scroll_ will trigger zooming of the diagram.
+- `Shift` + `_Scroll_` will trigger zooming of the diagram.

 ## Resources